Why is it important to protect your tattoo from the sun?

 1. Higher Risk of Skin Cancer

-- UV rays are a major contributor to melanoma and other skin cancers.
+- UV rays are a major cause of melanoma and other skin cancers.

 - Tattooed skin could make it more difficult to identify early signs of skin cancer(Dermatology of seattle & Bellevue).